 PSAT in October of your junior year (taking this test as a junior puts you in the running for the National Merit Scholarship (NMS) program- your sophomore and senior year scores on this test DO NOT count towards this honor).

 ACT at least once during your junior or senior year.
 We recommend that you take this test for the first time no later than October of your senior year so that colleges will have this information when you apply.

 SAT at least once during your junior or senior year.
 We recommend that you take this test for the first time during the spring of your junior year and retake the test in the fall of your senior year if needed.

-Remember, we can provide fee waivers for these tests.
-Call the office when you are registering so we can provide you with a waiver or pay the registration fee directly to the school if you are not eligible for a waiver.
-We cannot reimburse you.
+Remember, we can provide fee waivers for SAT and ACT tests.
+Call the office when you are registering so we can provide you with a waiver.
+If payment is required for an exam, contact us first to see what options are available to assist in payment.